gnh1201/dnt-yt/README.md

 * uses a **Mute/Unmute toggle** button as the explicit user action to enable audio reliably
 * keeps audio aligned to video time (periodic drift correction and seek sync)

-This avoids any server-side muxing/merging and therefore avoids ffmpeg.
+This avoids any server-side muxing/merging and therefore avoids FFmpeg.

 ## Dependencies